ezrahall1/host-dedicated-Jenkins-server-on-Amazon-EC2/README.md

 Jenkins is now installed and running on your EC2 instance.
 To configure Jenkins:

-- Connect to http://<your_server_public_DNS>:8080 from your favorite browser.
+- Connect to http://<your_server_public_DNS>:8080 from your browser.
 You will be able to access Jenkins through its management interface:

 <img src="https://i.imgur.com/9Jzkg1Q.png" height="80%" width="80%" alt="Image 4"/>